LudovicGardy/app_multi_output_models/README.md

 # Multi Output Regression

 ## 📄 Overview
-🏡 Para 1
-This application is a comprehensive multi-output analysis tool that allows you to load datasets, handle multiple target columns, and quickly visualize results.
+🏡 This application is a comprehensive multi-output analysis tool that allows you to load datasets, handle multiple target columns, and quickly visualize results.

-🤔 Para 2
-It integrates seamlessly into a machine learning workflow by offering an interactive Streamlit interface, suitable for data science or data engineering teams looking to test different scenarios.
+🤔 It integrates seamlessly into a machine learning workflow by offering an interactive Streamlit interface, suitable for data science or data engineering teams looking to test different scenarios.

-Para 3
 You can customize encodings, manipulate various datasets, and extend the application to more advanced regression methods as needed.

 🌐 Access the app and start your exploration now at [@Not implemented yet](https://wikipedia.com).